Marjorie Main: Radio and television appearances

 On December 15, 1941, she was part of the cast of Norman Corwin's radio program We Hold These Truths.
 She also performed in The Goldbergs.

-In 1958, Main appeared as a rugged frontierswoman Cassie Tanner in the episodes "The Cassie Tanner Story" and S1 E39 "The Sacramento Story" of the television series Wagon Train.
+In 1958, Main appeared as a rugged frontierswoman Cassie Tanner in the episodes "The Cassie Tanner Story" and season one, episode 39 "The Sacramento Story" of the television series Wagon Train.

-Later years
+Later years and death

 After her retirement from acting, Main lived a quiet, secluded life in Los Angeles.
 She became interested in spiritualism and the Moral Re-Armament movement.

-Death and legacy

-Main died of lung cancer on April 10, 1975, at the age of 85 at St. Vincent's Hospital in Los Angeles, where she had been admitted on April 3.
+Main died of lung cancer at age 85 on April 10, 1975, at St. Vincent's Hospital in Los Angeles, where she had been admitted a week earlier.
 Main is buried in Forest Lawn Memorial Park in Hollywood Hills, California, beside her husband, Doctor Stanley Krebs.

-Main, who is best known for playing "raucous, rough, and cantankerous women" on-screen, was characterized as "soft-spoken, shy," and "dignified" when she was off-screen.
-Main became a popular character actress of the 1940s and 1950s.
-She appeared in diverse roles on the stage and in more than 80 films, including some that became classics, such as Dead End (1937), Dark Command (1940), The Shepherd of the Hills (1941), Meet Me in St. Louis (1944), and Friendly Persuasion (1956), but is best known for her Ma Kettle role in the Ma and Pa Kettle film series.
-The "cornball humor" of the Kettle films endured in television shows, such as The Beverly Hillbillies and Green Acres, of the 1960s.